Ralph Johns

 • DHCP

-• Dynamic Host Configuration Protocol:- A way of Automatically sensing the computers and other routers connected (and On) in the LAN and giving them an IP address (See Addressing).
+• Dynamic Host Configuration Pprotocol:- A way of Automatically sensing the computers and other routers connected (and On) in the LAN and giving them an IP address (See Addressing).
 Most Routers have DHCP On by Default ( becoming a DHCP Server)

 • Static Routing